mendix/docs/releasenotes/platform-portal/index.md

 ## <a name='release-2017-03-10'>Release date: March 10th, 2017</a>

-### New feature
-* Introduced a new setting in **Node Security**, you can now configure **Monitoring Permissions** separately from **Transport Permissions**.
+* We introduced a new setting in **Node Security**, you can now configure **Monitoring Permissions** separately from **Transport Permissions**.
 Immediately after this change, we granted all users that had **Transport Permissions** on an environment the **Monitoring Permissions** there as well.
 From now on, a **Technical Contact** can configure these settings for everyone in the team separately.
 While we introduced this setting, we revisited the layout of the **Node Security** screen, you now have a simpler interface to change the permissions en each environment.

 ## <a name='release-2017-03-09'>Release date: March 9th, 2017</a>